 - Hiring new officers, including for vacancies no longer funded in an agency's current budget.

 - Rehiring officers who have been laid off due to state, local, or Bureau of Indian Affairs budget reductions.

 - Rehiring officers scheduled to be laid off due to state, local or Bureau of Indian Affairs budget reductions.

 After the three-year project period, sworn officers hired through the program must be retained for a minimum of 12 months.

 The deadline to apply is July 10, 2017 .
 State, local and tribal law enforcement agencies with primary law enforcement authority are eligible.

-NOTE: This article was updated 5/26/17 to reflect the current year's deadline.
+UPDATE: This article was originally posted on 5/11/16 and updated 6/1/17 to reflect the current year's deadline.
 See application guide for complete details.